vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I'd feel pretty normal after urination.
 This has been an observation in the past as well, but was particularly pronounced today.

+## Eleven days later (2024-07-29)

+I felt mostly good through the day, with occasional abdominal discomfort right at the peak of urine buildups.

+## Twelve days later (2024-07-30)

+I continued to feel good through most of the day; in fact, this was probably my best day in a while.
+However, I did continue to experience similar symptoms as before.
+Late in the day, I experienced more pain than usual, but urination helped reduce the pain.

 ## Current learnings

 I've been updating [best practices around abdominal